@grabjs/superapp-sdk

 Core Concepts

-SDK methods communicate with the native Grab SuperApp via JSBridge.
+SDK methods communicate with the native Grab SuperApp layer via JSBridge.
 They only work when your page is running inside the Grab SuperApp WebView.
 Calling a method outside that environment returns { status_code: 501 }.

-Every SDK method returns a bridge response object with an HTTP-style status_code.
+Every SDK method returns a response object with an HTTP-style status_code.
 SDK methods never throw — use type guards instead of try/catch.

 import { ProfileModule, isSuccess, isError } from '@grabjs/superapp-sdk';